 Cilantro can be used to flavor butter mixed with lime and added to fresh corn on the cob, added to soft cheese with black pepper, and is typically found in Mexican, Indian, and Asian cooking.
 The plant does not dry well so the fresh leaves are mostly used.

-Please note that cilantro can cause an allergic reaction to the fresh plant, but not often the cooked plant.
+Please note that fresh cilantro can cause an allergic reaction, but not often with the cooked plant.
 Mild symptoms include itchy bumps under the skin, swollen irritated lips or tongue, and coughing.
 Extreme reactions include anaphylaxis, which is life-threatening and requires immediate medical intervention.

 Translated by Patty Zhang and edited by Helen